 Once I have taught them the proper technique, I give technique checks 1-2 times a week, sometimes more.
 It does not take me very long at all.
 I have an entire spreadsheet system for it (Excel) that you can find here, or you can create a simple spreadsheet yourself with student names and each technique type.
 I put the names in order they are sitting, and I only check the box if they do not have each element correct.
 So I watch each student for maybe 30 seconds (less if their technique is already good) and check the boxes for anything they are not doing correctly.
 The sheet I created makes it very easy to enter this information into the spreadsheet and it calculates a score for me.
 It even alphabetizes the list so I can quickly enter the scores into my gradebook.

 It is essential that in those first few weeks, technique is the center of their learning.
 After they have learned all the keys, I then do an ABC test—also a suggestion from that wise colleague of mine.
 For this test, I stand behind them and watch them type the alphabet.
-I have them turn their lights off for this.
+I have them turn their lights off of their Learning Lights Keyboards for this.
 I watch to see if they type each key with the correct finger.
 If they make a typo, I tell them to type it again correctly—I am not checking for speed or accuracy here, just that they know which finger goes on which key.
 If they miss one, I tell them at the end which one it is and tell them to keep practicing, and then test them again a few days later.
 It usually takes less than a minute, though some students may have to try a couple of times.
 You could also call out the letter and have them type it as you say it.